Microchip-MPLAB-Harmony/reference_apps/apps/pic32ck_gc01_cult/pic32ck_gc01_cult_getting_started/readme.md

 <span style="color:blue"> Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
 If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with. </span> To download original version of MPLAB Harmony v3 packages, refer to document [How to Use the MPLAB Harmony v3 Project Manifest Feature](https://ww1.microchip.com/downloads/en/DeviceDoc/How-to-Use-the-MPLAB-Harmony-v3-Project-Manifest-Feature-DS90003305.pdf)

-**Note:** This application is programmed using the PKOB4 tool pack v1.14.1168.
-If the user sees issues with programming, please install this tool pack version and use it accordingly.

 ## Setup 1:
 - Connect the Type-A male to Micro-B USB cable to Micro-B DEBUG USB port (J900) to program and debug the PIC32CK GC Curiosity Ultra Development Board.